mpusz/wg21-papers/src/3045R6_quantities_and_units_library.md

 ## Typed quantities (safer mode)

 Simple mode is all about and just about units.
-In case we care about a specific quantity type, typed quantities should be preferred.
+Typed quantities should be preferred if we also want to be quantity-safe.
 Those store information not only about a unit but also about a specific quantity type we want to model.

 There a few ways to obtain such a quantity: